Charge Dismissed in Aberdeen Witness Tampering Case

 RAPID CITY, S.D.
 (AP) – A ban on campfires in the Black Hills of western South Dakota will continue despite recent rain and cooler temperatures.

 The Rapid City Journal reports that owners of some private campsites say the ban is hurting business.
-But fire officials say there is still a high risk
+But

 Drought Intensifies in Key Farming States

-ST. LOUIS (AP) – The latest update on the nation’s drought shows that the parched conditions continue worsening in key farm states even as the situation across all of the continental U.S. leveled off
+ST. LOUIS (AP) – The latest update on the nation’s drought shows that the parched conditions continue worsening in key farm states even as the situation across all of the continental U.S. leveled off.

 Canadian Company Seeks SD OK for Gold Exploration